 See Bursts of Creativity Along Unique Streetscapes

 Del Ray pops with personality and color that sets it apart from the rest of the city.
-Stroll by murals capturing aspects of Alexandrian’s history, from the old St. Asaph Racetrack on Cheesetique’s “postcard” painting to famous former Alexandrian Jim Morrison mugging on St. Elmo’s exterior.
+Stroll by murals capturing aspects of Alexandria’s history and character, from the old St. Asaph Racetrack on Cheesetique’s “postcard” painting to famous former Alexandrian Jim Morrison mugging on St. Elmo’s exterior to the brand-new puppy portrait mural at 2309 Mount Vernon Avenue.
 While Old Town stands out for its colonial and Victorian architecture, Del Ray contains Art Deco details hidden in plain sight, including walls studded with decorative stone pilasters.

 Explore more of Del Ray and Alexandria’s other neighborhoods.